Canon 200D vs SX620

 It is notable that the 200D has a hotshoe, while the SX620 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The SX620 is a recent model that features in the current product line-up of Canon.
-In contrast, the 200D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 200D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 200D was succeeded by the Canon 250D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 200D and the Canon SX620?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.